Lost Musicals: History

 Lost Musicals began in 1989, and its productions have been presented at London's Barbican Centre, the Royal Opera House, Her Majesty's Theatre and the Victoria & Albert Museum.
 The project's current home is the Sadler's Wells Theatre.
-Some of the seventy shows presented have included musicals by George S. Kaufman, Howard Dietz, Arthur Schwartz's The Band Wagon, André Previn and Alan Jay Lerner's Coco, Herbert and Dorothy Fields and Cole Porter's Mexican Hayride, Sammy Fain and E.Y.
+Some of the seventy shows presented have included musicals by George S. Kaufman, Howard Dietz and Arthur Schwartz's The Band Wagon, André Previn and Alan Jay Lerner's Coco, Herbert and Dorothy Fields and Cole Porter's Mexican Hayride, Sammy Fain and E.Y.
 Harburg's Flahooley, Cole Porter and S. J. Perelman's Aladdin, Kurt Weill and Paul Green's Johnny Johnson, Rodgers and Lorenz Hart's By Jupiter, S. J. Perelman, Ogden Nash and Weill's One Touch of Venus, Herbert Fields, B. G. DeSylva & Cole Porter's Du Barry Was a Lady and Jule Styne, Nunnally Johnson and E Y Harburg's Darling of the Day.

-Early years and the Barbican (1989-1998)
+Early years and the Barbican (1989–1998)

 Lost Musicals has given concert revivals of musicals that have since become more familiar in stagings by other companies.
 For instance, in November and December 1991 the company gave a performance of Weill's Love Life at the Victoria & Albert Museum with a cast including David Firth and Louise Gold.
 This was followed by a major production of the same show by Opera North in 1996.
 In May 1992, Lost Musicals moved to the Barbican Center's Cinema 1, where By Jupiter was performed by a cast including Myra Sands, Issy Van Randwyck and Louise Gold.
 Sands and Gold went on to appear in "One Touch of Venus" in August of the same year.

 The project's final season at the Barbican took place in 1998, when five productions were offered.
 Irving Berlin and Moss Hart's revue As Thousands Cheer opened the season with a cast featuring Danielle Carson and Paula Wilcox.
 This was followed by Alan Jay Lerner and Burton Lane's first Broadway musical, On a Clear Day You Can See Forever, with Jessica Martin and David Firth.
 Later in the year, George S. Kaufman's Hollywood Pinafore (based on Gilbert and Sullivan's H.M.S.
 Pinafore) was presented with actors including Ian Lavender, Frank Lazarus and Matt Zimmerman.
 This was followed by a rare stage performance of Stephen Sondheim's The Frogs, starring James Vaughan.
 Finally, to mark the Gershwin centenary the company presented Strike Up the Band in the Barbican Concert Hall, with the BBC Concert Orchestra.
 The cast included Barry Cryer and Sam Kelly.